aetherknight/awstats-config-helper/README.markdown

       s.something = "config specific value"
     end

-near the bottom of the script.
+near the bottom of the meta-config file.
 There should be one such block for each config file you want created.
 The first parameter of AWStatsConf.new is the domain name, and the second parameter is a service name.
 The resulting configuration file for the above example would be `/etc/awstats/awstats.http-mydomain.conf`.

 Within the block, attributes can be set to override their default values.
 The attributes that can be set are defined in the second class definition in the